-- · Maintain your operative dressing, loosen bandage if swelling of the hand occurs - It is normal for the shoulder to bleed and swell following surgery.
-If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - You can get your wound site wet in the shower on the 3rd post-operative day. - NO immersion in a bath until given approval by our office.
+- Maintain your operative dressing, loosen bandage if swelling of the hand occurs - It is normal for the shoulder to bleed and swell following surgery.
+If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - You can get your wound site wet in the shower on the 3rd post-operative day. - NO immersion in a bath until given approval by our office. - Please do not place any ointments, lotions or creams directly over the incisions.